a documentary film

 The media and law enforcement attempted to portray both Harp and the others as born criminals and pathologized their early home lives and every subsequent life event.
-But their mercenary training and service was conveniently omitted or re-written.
+But their paramilitary training and undocumented service was conveniently omitted or re-written.
 And any reporter or individual who discovered facts which would describe their experience met fierce opposition.

 These were just kids: beautiful, bright, athletic, spirited kids.
 They were dragged into a well-designed machine to be used as fodder for illegal acts carried out under the color of the law.
 Some were hidden acts of wars—some wars were legitimate while others were illegal, occurring outside of Congressional oversight.

-What is the purpose of generating fear through these random shootings?
-Through violence that appears to be a random act?
+What is the purpose of generating fear through these mass shootings or other public violence that appears to be a random act?
 It seems to create chaos.
 But what use is the creation of chaos and fear in a population?

 Describing these events using an experimental form allows the story to be told even amidst pressure to repress or distort it through propaganda.
 It relies on information that is time-based and voice as an essential part of the telling.

 Listen to Podcasts by subscribing to our Patreon.
 We call it Field Observations.
 It discusses the odyssey as we begin production: incidents, thoughts, encounters and other ephemera.
 You can also listen for free on ITunes.
 New episodes are announced on our Facebook page.

-Check out our new Products!
-All proceeds from our products go to production costs for the film.
-This includes our real postage stamp.
-Click on an image to check it out:
+Check out our new Custom Postage Stamp!
+Contributors will receive one stamp for every $25 donation made.
+All donations will go towards production costs for the film.